Edmund was born five and a half years ago.

 he fell and skinned his knee.
 Mr Timms, the Primary 7 teacher, came to his aid, offered a hand and asked him to

 come with him to get the knee washed and dressed.

 This was a scenario that Edmund had been carefully prepared for at home.
-A man that he didn’t know was
+Here was a man he didn’t know, who

 young fellow.
 Calm down.
 Nothing to be afraid of.
 But we’ve got to get that knee of yours patched up.
 Come